jerome-toole/wp-sync/readme.md

 ```

 What this does:
-- Download and rewrite the database from staging.
+- Backs up the database locally before doing anything.
-- Dynamically load media from staging if it doesn't exist locally.
+- Downloads and rewrites the database from staging.
-- Backup the database locally before synchronizing.
+- Loads media from staging if it doesn't exist locally.

 ## Installation